History of the Scythians: In the forest steppe

 The presence of Scythian aristocratic burials in the forest steppe suggests that the Scythian kingdom in the 6th BCE century was still continuing its policy of trying to establish its authority on the native populations of the forest steppe, as also attested by the how these latter populations were still building fortified settlements to defend themselves from Scythian attacks.

 The Scythians were able to expand their hegemony into part of the forest steppe situated to the east of the Borysthenēs river over the course of the late 7th and early 6th centuries BCE, soon after the end of their activities in West Asia, but they were only starting to enter the parts of the forest steppe to the west of the Borysthenēs at this time.

 Once the Royal Scythians had moved from Ciscaucasia into the Pontic Steppe in the late 7th century BCE and they had subjugated the eastern forest steppe, they collaborated closely with the ruling elites of the forest steppe tribes.
-During the 6th century BCE, this dependancy of the forest steppe sedentary population consisted of tribute-offering, in exchange of which the Scythians would avoid launching military raids against them and would let the local rulers preserve their political organisation and preside over the production of agricultural produce to be given as tribute to the Scythians.
+During the 6th century BCE, this dependency of the forest steppe sedentary population consisted of tribute-offering, in exchange of which the Scythians would avoid launching military raids against them and would let the local rulers preserve their political organisation and preside over the production of agricultural produce to be given as tribute to the Scythians.

 Scythian mounted archer, Etruscan art, early 5th century BCE.